 Having an infant in the Newborn Intensive Care Unit (NICU) is a stressful experience.
 Because family members are such valuable members of the baby’s care team, providing support for you and your family is integral to the care for your baby.

-Through a partnership with the March of Dimes, Brigham and Women’s Hospital (BWH) provides a formal NICU family support team.
-The program is staffed by three family support specialists, all former NICU mothers, who offer support and perspective that only someone who has who have lived through this difficult experience can provide.
+Through a partnership with the March of Dimes, Brigham and Women’s Hospital (BWH) provides a formal NICU Family Support Program.
+The program is staffed by support specialists, former NICU parents, who offer support and perspective that only someone who has who have lived through this difficult experience can provide.
 They know first-hand that having a baby in the NICU can bring out many emotions: fear, frustration, gratitude, hope, and many more.
 Working closely with the medical team, they help parents navigate the many emotional twists and turns that accompany the NICU journey.

 Reading at the bedside allows parents the opportunity to bond with their baby.
 Newborns can recognize and are comforted by the sound of their parents' voices and new research suggests this might enhance brain development.
 Our NICU team encourages bedside reading both in the NICU and at home, so we give each family a new book to keep.